peteketcham/peteketcham.github.io/content/blog/migration.md

 find and remedy multiple security vulnerabilities.
-The improved relationship between the business and datacenter operations helped each better anticipate the other's needs and opened the door for additional integrations between OTP and other HC products.
+The improved relationship between the business and datacenter operations helped each better anticipate the other's needs and opened the door for additional integrations between OTP and other company products.

 I learned a lot about managing without influence---working with teams and individuals that have no organizational reason to help, working with